MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file-entity-permissions.md

 }
 ```

 Roles set the permissions context in which a request should be executed.
 For each entity defined in the runtime config, you can define a set of roles and associated permissions that determine how the entity can be accessed in both the REST and GraphQL endpoints.
-Roles are not additive.
-[Learn more about roles](/data-api-builder/authorization.md)
+Roles aren't additive.
+[Learn more about roles.](/data-api-builder/authorization.md)

 Data API builder evaluates requests in the context of a single role: